 Though the algorithm itself and application to an image is relatively simple, there are many considerations to discuss for overall workflows for an ACES project, from on set through to finishing.

-As visualized in the flowchart above, a production should plan to utilize the gamut compression in every area of production - from on set all the way to finishing.
-The recommendation at this time is that for simplicity the the RGC is “always on” by default in any viewing pipeline but, following the general ACES workflow philosophy, only baked in to image data at the appropriate stage in the pipeline - which varies based on the needs of your production, as outlined in the flow chart and explained below.
+As visualized in the flowchart above, it is recommended (in the current absence of AMF for tracking) that most productions utilize the gamut compression in every area - from on set all the way to finishing.
+This means that at this time, for simplicity, the the RGC is “always on” by default in any viewing pipeline.
+Following the general ACES workflow philosophy, the RGC is only baked in to image data at the appropriate stage in the pipeline - which varies based on the needs of your production, as outlined in the flow chart and explained below.

 - On Set

 - Live Grading: if your production is utilizing an on set grading software, such as Pomfort Livegrade, use it to apply the Reference Gamut Compression.
-This will create a 3D LUT which will be passed to the LUT box for viewing on a monitor.
+This will embed the RGC in the 3D LUT which is passed to the LUT box for viewing on a monitor.

 - Use a dailies generation software, such as Colorfront or Resolve, to import the original camera footage, and apply the Reference Gamut Compression as a part of your viewing pipeline for export to desired media.